mcmah309/async_state_builder/README.md

     },
 ),
 ```
-As with pattern matching you can code for only the states you care about
+As with pattern matching, you can code for only the states you care about
 ```dart
 switch (state) {
     Waiting() => const Text('Waiting for data...'),